MedKramti/CoronaVirus-statistics-GUI/README.md

 # CoronaVirus-statistics-GUI
-  Automated JavaFX application to scrape the lastest coronavirus stats and turn it into charts
+  Automated JavaFX application to scrape the latest coronavirus stats and turn it into charts

 ## Technology Used
 - JavaFX